 4. Special Configurations Are Easy to Enable

-Not every test automation adoption is the same and because of this dedicated devices can bridge the requirements and actual implementation together, and make it more productive for teams and users.
-Admin can quickly configure device access, details and permissions, as well as assign or remove access to specific type of user.
+Not every test automation adoption is the same and because of these dedicated devices can bridge the requirements and actual implementation together, and make it more productive for teams and users.
+Admin can quickly configure device access, details and permissions, as well as assign or remove access to a specific type of user.

-Furthermore, dedicated devices provide a way to tailor test automation, used framework and other test details for specific use case.
+Furthermore, dedicated devices provide a way to tailor test automation, used framework and other test details for a specific use case.
 For instance, Bitbar Private Cloud provides support for pretty much ANY test automation framework (open source, even custom and customer-specific ones) in the real device context.

 5. All Required Software and Hardware Hosted for You

-This speeds up the entire development and delivery flow as your devops time doesn’t get wasted with fire-fighting devices.
+This speeds up the entire development and delivery flow as your DevOps time doesn’t get wasted with fire-fighting devices.

 6. Security with Data and Device-Governance